-If you have enjoyed the Hopscotch books, or Delilah’s Dream and Edge of the World, or my latest offering, The Towers of Zordran, I’d love to hear from you.
+If you have enjoyed the Hopscotch books, or Delilah’s Dream and Edge of the World, or my latest offering, Of Boys and Boats, I’d love to hear from you.
 Maybe you have some questions to ask about being a writer.
 Please don’t hesitate to drop me a line by filling in the form below.
 (I promise I WILL reply!).

 Shaun Tan, Margaret Wild, and Chris Van Alsberg are some of the masters of sophisticated picture books.
 Their stories are told through both words and pictures and they make us think and question.
 Edge of the World is a stunning new sophisticated picture book by Ian Trevaskis and illustrated by Wayne Harris, about grief and the power of art to heal wounds.

 Edge of the World is a magical story full of colour and hope.
 Ian Trevaskis’ writing style is very descriptive and paints a picture for the reader, even without Wayne Harris’ illustrations.
 You can sense the sadness of the village and it’s inhabitants from the opening lines, but the tone lightens as more colour gets introduced to the village.
 Wayne Harris‘ illustrations are absolutely beautiful and it’s hard to believe that they were created digitally.
 Wayne’s use of colour is very important to the story and he has shown this in the change in colour palette throughout the story.
 In the beginning the colours are very muted and dull, but they get progressively brighter as the mood of Toby and the villagers change.
 I’ve read this book at least 5 times so far and have got something new from each reading and viewing of the story 4 out of 5 stars.